bartbroere/PythonPusherClient/README.md

 Copyright
 ---------

-MTI License - See LICENSE for details.
+MIT License - See LICENSE for details.